supabase-community/supabase-mcp/packages/mcp-server-postgrest/README.md

 # @supabase/mcp-server-postgrest

-This is an MCP server for PostgREST.
+This is an MCP server for [PostgREST](https://postgrest.org).
 It allows LLMs perform database queries and operations on Postgres databases via PostgREST.

+This server works with both Supabase projects (which use PostgREST) and standalone PostgREST servers.

 ## Tools